olgalupuleac/GraphAlgorithmRenderer/README.md

 ![1557680215878](readme-images/1557680215878.png)

-And source is the first identifier index.
+And the source is the first identifier index.

 ![1557680243829](readme-images/1557680243829.png)